 Historically, contractors were responsible for implementing, monitoring, and certifying the security of their information technology systems and any sensitive DoD information stored on or transmitted by those systems.

 Starting November 30, 2020, DoD began incorporating CMMC requirements into select RFPs, RFIs, and research contracts.
 By October 1, 2025, all DoD contract awards will require at least some level of CMMC certification.
-The majority of the defense industry will likely require Level 3 or higher certification, on a possible scale of 1 (basic) to 5 (advanced).
-CMMC changes the DIB market paradigm by requiring thirdparty assessments of contractors' compliance with certain mandatory practices, procedures, and capabilities that can adapt to new and evolving cyber threats from adversaries.
-Entrust’s digital security portfolio including identity, certificate, and data protection solutions facilitates compliance with 11 CMMC domains across the five possible levels of certification.
+The model consists of 3 levels of maturity – foundational, advanced and expert – which is dependent on the type of information being handled.
+Each level also has different assessment requirements of either self-assessments, third party assessments, or government led.
+Entrust’s digital security portfolio including identity, certificate, and data protection solutions facilitates compliance with 9 CMMC domains across the three possible levels of certification.

 Key questions to determine what level of maturity your organization needs

 Is the organization handling basic information, such as Federal Contract Information (FCI)?
 Or is it Controlled Unclassified Information (CUI)?
-FCI requires a Level 1 certification, but CUI requires at least a Level 3 and above.
+FCI requires a Level 1 certification, but CUI requires at least a Level 2.

 Where are the gaps between the organization’s current cybersecurity stance and the desired CMMC level?
 A gap assessment will be invaluable for defining a plan of action and milestones toward achieving CMMC cybersecurity maturity.